ucsb-cs148/s21/_exam/project_presentations.md

 **4pm to 7pm, Thursday June 10th** (original finals slot)

-Here is the point percentage breakdown for grading that the TAs and I plan to use for the “Final Product” 40% of the course grade.
+Here is the point percentage breakdown for grading that the teaching team plans to use for the “Final Product” 40% of the course grade.

 * 15% Presentation
 * 5% Idea, and Idea Refinement
 * 25% Functionality, Quality (Reliability & Polish)
+    * judged by review of demonstration, user manual, peer review, teaching team testing
 * 10% Technical Difficulty Implemented
+    * judged by review of code/scope taking into account team background/experience etc.
 * 20% Implementation
+    * judged by review of Github code, PRs, etc.
+    * use the README.md to make clear the repository structure and guide through implementation effort!
 * 15% Design Process
+    * judged by Design Document, Kanban Board, Meeting Logs, Github TEAM information, etc. Design Document should steer through the process.
 * 10% Manual

 We will cross-reference against a ranking obtained from an overall quartiling judgment averaged among the evaluators.